SIakovlev/CarND_Term1_P2/writeup_template.md

 ![Data processing][image2]

-The German Traffic Sign Database is very nonuniform, i.e. it contains more images of one class than another.
-In addition the images belonging to one class can be very different from neural network point of view, i.e. the sign can be blurred, or shifted, or seen from different angles (which causes perspective distortion), etc. To model the data variations within a single class I decided to augment a dataset.
+The German Traffic Sign Database is very nonuniform, i.e. some classes contain more images than others.
+In addition the images belonging to one class can be very different from a neural network point of view, i.e. the sign can be blurred, or shifted, or seen from different angles (which causes perspective distortion), etc. To model the data variations within a single class I decided to augment a dataset.
 Data augmentation was done in several ways:

 * **rotation** by a random angle (between -20 and 20 degrees) - models basic uncertainty of the sign angle with respect to the picture frame.
 * **translations** - models traffic signs at different positions on the picture